dgardon26/qb25-answers/week6/README.md

 # whereas the issue with Fe and LFC.Fe is very distinct.
 It seems like two data points have been swapped
 # looking at the results, and if this is just a technical issue/mislabeled samples then
 # swapping Fe Rep 1 and LFC.Fe Rep 3 would solve the problem.
+#

-# The first principal component seems to be separating primarily based on something that doesn't seem to cleanly
+# The first principal component seems to be separating based on anatomical order (anterior > posterior) in a very neat way.
-# be something like "ordering" of the tissue, as anterior > posterior direction seems cleanly
-# plotted on PC2.
-Taking a glance at the paper, I'm wondering if it's separating based on
-# expression of immune interactions with the microbiome, something shown in Figure 2E of the original
-# paper.
-The ordering here seems to be something like Cu > A1 > A2-3 > LFC-Fe/Fe > P1-4, which
-# would roughly reflect the patterning I see in that figure in the paper.

 # Question 3

 # The enrichment for Cluster 2 is centered around angiotensin and other related blood pressure genes, as well as endocrine